-The reading rooms offer a variety of comfortable workspaces, with Wi-Fi throughout for access to Oxford’s unrivalled collections of electronic journals and e-books.
+The reading rooms offer a variety of comfortable workspaces open 24 hours a day, with Wi-Fi throughout for access to Oxford’s unrivalled collections of electronic journals and e-books.
 For more specialised reading, the vast resources of the Bodleian Libraries are a few minutes’ walk away.

 The Meyricke Library is located in Staircase 17 in Third Quad.
 Three reading rooms offer a range of study spaces:

-- The Lower Meyricke contains law, science, and English literature, as well as the Student Support collection on welfare and study skills.
+- The Lower Meyricke contains law, politics, science, and literature in English, as well as the Student Support collection on welfare and study skills.